cladam/choreo/docs/REFERENCE.md

 }
 ```

-## **Keywords**
+## Keywords

 `choreo` uses a set of keywords to define the structure and logic of a test suite.

 #### `feature`

 Provides a high-level description of the software capability being tested and groups related scenarios.
-A `.chor` file should contain exactly one feature.
+A `.chor` file should contain exactly one `feature`.

 **Example:**